Updated as of the 2024-2025 application cycle

 English Language Ability Requirements

-1. Have a formal language proficiency test score in English equivalent or higher to B2 on the CEFR scale (*Slide 13 PDF in Japanese from MEXT’s website.
+- Have a formal language proficiency test score in English equivalent or higher to B2 on the CEFR scale (*Slide 13 PDF in Japanese from MEXT’s website.
 See the English translation below) at the time of starting the degree program.

-2. Completed your qualifying degree* in English
+- Completed your qualifying degree* with English as the primary language of instruction.

-3. Have equivalent or higher ability in the English language to a person meeting criteria 1 or 2 above, as determined by the nominating university and demonstrated with objective evidence.
+- Have equivalent or higher ability in the English language to a person meeting criteria 1 or 2 above, as determined by the nominating university and demonstrated with objective evidence.

 *Your “qualifying degree” is the degree that you earned as a prerequisite to the degree you are applying for.
 If you are applying for a master’s degree, your qualifying degree would be your bachelor’s degree.
 If you are applying for a doctoral degree, then your qualifying degree would be your master’s degree.